 “CUA 1979” means the Credit Unions Act 1979 or any successor Act and/or Order.

-“Address” means a postal address or, in the case of Corporate members the registered address; or, in the case of an unincorporated partnership or association an address agreed by resolution of the partnership or governing body; or for the purposes of electronic communication, a fax number, email address or telephone number for receiving text messages.
+“Address” means a postal address or, in the case of Corporate members the registered address; or, in the case of an unincorporated partnership or association an address agreed by resolution of the partnership or governing body; or for the purposes of electronic communication, email address or telephone number for receiving text messages.

 “Amendment” in relation to the Rules of the Credit Union includes the addition of any new rule or the deletion of any existing rule.